 Harley Abrams, Operations Manager of SuperSpeed Golf, LLC

-ShipBob’s comprehensive fulfillment services also include taking care of your ecommerce returns to provide a seamless customer experience.
+ShipBob’s comprehensive fulfilment services also include taking care of your ecommerce returns to provide a seamless customer experience.

-No matter how many ShipBob fulfillment centers you use, all returns can be created and tracked through ShipBob’s dashboard.
+No matter how many ShipBob fulfilment centres you use, all returns can be created and tracked through ShipBob’s dashboard.
 From here, you can view detailed information and track the return by the returned item’s ID.

 You can also integrate your returns management system with the ShipBob API to automatically initiate the returns process and improve efficiency.
 You can learn more about ShipBob’s returns process here.